 Do you believe my anecdotal evidence?
 Probably not.
 Why not?
 Because you can use common sense to conclude that there was no cause and effect here.
 Drinking beer can’t possibly keep the beetle from laying eggs.

 Now that is a bit more believable.
-After all, beer is used in all kinds of garden home remedies so it must have some powers.
+After all, beer is used in all kinds of garden home remedies, so it must have some powers.
 Maybe the beetle doesn’t like the taste of the beer?
-And then there is all of the pseudo scientific mumble jumble I could invent to convince you.
+And then there is all of the pseudo-scientific mumble jumbo I could invent to convince you.
 Are you a believer now?

 Why is this last example of anecdotal evidence so much more convincing?

 It is important to understand that humans are not very logical thinkers.
 Most people read, and then either believe or don’t believe.
 When asked why they made the choice they did, most can’t explain it logically.
-Most people base their conclusion on their former beliefs – which don’t need an explanation.
+Most people base their conclusions on their former beliefs, which don’t need an explanation.

 Anecdotal Evidence – Not Worth The Screen It is Displayed On